 IO-Devices, on the other hand, are the physical devices that interact with industrial processes, such as sensors and actuators.
 They typically send/receive cyclic data with the measured/set values and acyclic alarm/diagnostic data as needed.
 IO-Supervisors, as the name suggests, supervise and monitor the network, ensuring its stability and performance.
 They can perform diagnostic operations and help identify and trouble shoot network problems.

-PROFINET Conformance Classes
+PROFINET Protocol Conformance Classes

 PROFINET Application Profiles

-PROFINET supports various application profiles that define specific requirements and functionalities for different industrial applications.
-Application profiles provide a standardized approach to implementing PROFINET in specific domains, such as process automation or motion control.
+The PROFINET Protocol supports various application profiles that define specific requirements and functionalities for different industrial applications.
+Application profiles provide a standardized approach to implementing the PROFINET Protocol in specific domains, such as process automation or motion control.
 As we have seen earlier on Profibus application profiles, both General and Specific application profiles are available.
 Some of the profiles include PROFIsafe, PROFIdrive, PROFIenergy.
 These profiles define the necessary parameters, communication modes, and device interactions for specific application scenarios.

 Conclusion